devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Data Pipeline

 - AWS Data Pipeline is a web service that you can use to automate the movement and transformation of data.
 With AWS Data Pipeline, you can define data-driven workflows, so that tasks can be dependent on the successful completion of previous tasks.
 You define the parameters of your data transformations and AWS Data Pipeline enforces the logic that you've set up.

-## AWS Certificate Manager

-- With AWS Certificate Manager, you can generate public or private SSL/TLS certificates that you can use to secure your site.
-- Public SSL/TLS certificates provisioned through AWS Certificate Manager are free.
-You pay only for the AWS resources that you create to run your application.
-- Public certificates generated from ACM can be used on Amazon CloudFront, Elastic Load Balancing, or Amazon API Gateway but not directly on EC2 instances, unlike private certificates.
-- For private certificates, the ACM Private Certificate Authority (CA) is priced along two dimensions: (1) You pay a monthly fee for the operation of each private CA until you delete it and (2) you pay for the private certificates you issue each month.

 ## Design Patterns